Vinay-786/MOOC-Computer_Graphics/week0.md

-#Week 0: Assignment 0
+# Week 0: Assignment 0

-1. Doubly linked list is required for
+*Doubly linked list is required for
-	a. accessing the list to the reverse direction.
+1. accessing the list to the reverse direction.
-	b. accessing the list to both the forward and reverse directions.
+2. accessing the list to both the forward and reverse directions.
-	c. making the list circular
+3. making the list circular
-	d. none of the above
+4. none of the above

 *Answer: b*

-2. Match the following:-
+*Match the following:-
 I. BFS						A. Stack
 II.
 Random access 			B. Queue
 III.
 FIFO 					C. Array
 IV.
 LIFO 					D. Tree

-	a.
-I-D, II-B, III-A, IV-C
+1. I-D, II-B, III-A, IV-C
-	b.
-I-D, II-C, III-B, IV-A
+2. I-D, II-C, III-B, IV-A
-	c.
-I-A, II-C, III-B, IV-D
+3. I-A, II-C, III-B, IV-D
-	d.
-I-C, II-D, III-A, IV-B
+4. I-C, II-D, III-A, IV-B

-*Answer: b*
+*Answer: 2*

-3. In case of postfix notation, operators are written after their operands.
+*In case of postfix notation, operators are written after their operands.
-	a.
-True
+1. True
-	b.
-False
+2. False

-*Answer: a*
+*Answer: True*

 ***Read the following and answer the question follows:***
- System modeling is the process of developing abstract models of a system, with each model presenting a different view or perspective of that system.
+ <p>System modeling is the process of developing abstract models of a system, with each model presenting a different view or perspective of that system.
 It is about representing a system using some kind of graphical notation, which is now almost always based on notations in the Unified Modeling Language (UML).
-Models help the analyst to understand the functionality of the system; they are used to communicate with customers.
+Models help the analyst to understand the functionality of the system; they are used to communicate with customers.</P>

 Models can explain the system from different perspectives:

-a) An external perspective, where you model the context or environment of the system.
+- An external perspective, where you model the context or environment of the system.

-b) An interaction perspective, where you model the interactions between a system and its environment, or between the components of a system.
+- An interaction perspective, where you model the interactions between a system and its environment, or between the components of a system.

-c) A structural perspective, where you model the organization of a system or the structure of the data that is processed by the system.
+- A structural perspective, where you model the organization of a system or the structure of the data that is processed by the system.

-d) A behavioral perspective, where you model the dynamic behavior of the system and how it responds to events
+- A behavioral perspective, where you model the dynamic behavior of the system and how it responds to events

-4. System models are abstract descriptions of systems whose requirements are being analyzed
+*System models are abstract descriptions of systems whose requirements are being analyzed
-	a.
-True
+1. True
-	b.
-False
+2. False

-*Answer: a*
+*Answer: 1*

-5. UML is based on
+*UML is based on
-	a. notation
+1. notation
-	b. transitions
+2. transitions
-	c. states
+3. states
-	d. keywords
+4. keywords

-*Answer: a*
+*Answer: 1*

-6. Which system model is being depicted by the ATM operations shown below?
+*Which system model is being depicted by the ATM operations shown below?
-	a.
-Structural model
+1. Structural model
-	b.
-Context model
+2. Context model
-	c.
-Behavioral model
+3. Behavioral model
-	d.
-Interaction model
+4. Interaction model

-*Answer: b*
+*Answer: 2*

-7. A height balanced binary search tree is known as __________________ tree.
+*A height balanced binary search tree is known as __________________ tree.

 *Answer: AVL*

-8. Build & Fix Model' of SDLC is suitable for programming exercises of ___________ LOC(Line of Code).
+*Build & Fix Model' of SDLC is suitable for programming exercises of ___________ LOC(Line of Code).

 *Answer: 100-200*